asparagustuss/Gmail_Auto_Delete/README.md

 # Gmail_Auto_Delete
-An easy to use google Apps Script that automatically deletes emails nightly.
+An easy to use Google Apps Script that automatically deletes emails nightly.
 Options include: Age, Yellow Star, Important, User Labels, and Sent From.

 **How to Deploy:**
 - Copy and paste the code into the an new .gs file on https://script.google.com/.